mickeymst/F3/README.md

 #### Key functions include:

-* ai_text_generator: Takes in parameters like prompt type, human text, and article type and calls ChatGPT API to generate synthetic text.
+- **ai_text_generator**: Takes in parameters like prompt type, human text, and article type and calls ChatGPT API to generate synthetic text.

-* process_row: Helper function to process single rows from the dataset using ai_text_generator.
+- **process_row**: Helper function processes single rows from the dataset using ai_text_generator.

-* Main generation logic: Iterates over prompt types like "Minor," "Major," and "Critical" using process_row in ThreadPoolExecutor to generate synthetic datasets in a multi-threaded manner.
+- **Main generation logic**: Iterates over prompt types like "Minor," "Major," and "Critical" using process_row in ThreadPoolExecutor to generate synthetic datasets in a multi-threaded manner.
 Saves output content incrementally.

 The pipeline allows configuring different perturbation intensities, content types, and output folders.
 The notebook showcases sample output data, including DataFrame summaries.
 It aims to provide a template for researchers to configure and execute automated mass-scale synthetic text generation for various research objectives."